Parsa-Sedigh/gelenler-clean-food-ordering-system/pamphlets/section-5.md

 **Note:** OrderDomainException is the exception thrown from the order domain layer.

 Errors:
 - domain layer errors(exceptions).
-These errors are caught in <Entity>GlobalExceptionHandler classes that we create for each aggregate root(like order) or maybe entity
+These errors are caught in <aggregate >GlobalExceptionHandler classes that we create for each aggregate root(like order).
 - data validation checks in domain services
 - internal server errors during the req